 That’s why there’s a particular time of year that’s best for moving wine: spring and fall.
 Additionally, the older the wine, the more susceptible it is to temperature fluctuations which means it’s even more crucial to maintain temperature control.

 Whether you have thousands of bottles of wine or just a single bottle, we’ll transport it.
 We prepare and pack your wine into special, insulated boxes (each holds up to 12 bottles).
 Once they’re secure, we safely load them in a refrigerated truck, ensuring the temperature stays constant.
 If the move is an overnight affair, we’ll keep the truck running for the entire night so the environment and your wine doesn’t change.

-We only use special boxes made specifically for wine bottles when packing your cargo.
+We only use special wine boxes for moving made specifically for your bottles when packing cargo.
 These safe, heavy-duty carriers are the ideal shipping method for moving and transporting wine bottles; they’re easy to carry, ship flat which saves storage space and can even accommodate different bottle sizes.

 Our first option, yes, we have two wine carriers is a corrugated, heavy-duty wine carrier box that can hold up to 12 bottles of wine and withstand hundreds of pounds.
 Even more so, their corrugated pattern allows for custom-packing bottles of different shapes and sizes.
 Their large and comfortable, even hand holes provide for safe, easy carrying; so if our clients ever wanted to simply buy our equipment, we’ve got them covered.